-- When breakdown occurs, the diode behaves like a "battery".
+- When breakdown occurs, the diode behaves like a battery.
 No matter what current is drawn, the voltage is nearly constant.
-This is often used as a voltage reference. - The breakdown mechanism can be due to quantum mechanical tunneling or due to avalanch breakdown. - Note that even though it's acting like a battery, it's actually passive and so it does not source current.
+This is often used as a voltage reference. - The breakdown mechanism can be due to quantum mechanical tunneling or due to avolanch breakdown.